 Introspection Need to be Done by Hindus

 One easy explanation is that history is written by the victors.
 So, no wonder that Hem Chandra’s character was painted in the darkest possible colors by historians.
 Even to the British rulers, he was naturally inconvenient.
 Why would they be interested in informing Indians about a man who challenged foreign occupation and attempted to liberate the country?
 But unfortunately, even after independence, he is neglected by his brothers.
-In this scheme of things our government is playing, and there in capabilities there is no place for a liberator of Indians who stands as a contradiction to such fantasies.
-So, history textbooks in India usually neglect him as a mere foot-note in Akbar’s life.
+In this scheme of things our government is playing, so there is no place for a liberator of Indians who stands as a contradiction to terrorist mughals, who were instead glorified to the extent of crackpot fantasies.
+History textbooks in India even today usually neglect him as a mere foot-note in Akbar’s life.

 We Indians know everything but we don’t know ourselves someone has to come from outside to educate us.
-If anyone among us try to educate we won’t listen to him until foreigner says yes He is correct then we believe him, but not what our brother said but the words came from a foreigner mouth.
-Come on India we have a great culture and history we have great universities way back 1000bc that’s was 2500 years before any modern universities come in to existing our societies are highly developed on education, culture ,infrastructure, what not everything we reached heights of development in human indexing there is no point to get lessons from so called west .
-It was our history that makes what we are today so doesn’t neglect it.
-Please Know what we are and from where we came from.
+If anyone among us try to educate we won’t listen to him until foreigner says yes he is correct then we believe him, but not what our brother said instead the words should come from a foreigner mouth.
+Come on India, we have a great culture and history we had great Gurukuls and libraries (universities) way back 1000 BCE that was 2500 years before any modern universities come in to existing.
+Even today our societies are highly developed on education, culture ,infrastructure, and what not, everything we reached despite being ruled by invaders for 1000 years then corrupt anti-Hindu govts, we are rising heights of development in human indexing so there is no point to get lessons from so called west.
+It was our history that makes what we are today so don’t neglect it.
+Please know what we are and from where we came.

 Hindus Must Learn from Legacy and Become Brave Bharatiya to Terminate Mlecchas (Traitors)